easegress-io/easegress/doc/reference/ingresscontroller.md

               number: 60002
 ```

-After a while, we can leverage the below command to access both versions of the `hello` application:
+Once all pods are up and running, we can leverage the command below to access both versions of the `hello` application:

 ```bash
 $ curl http://{NODE_IP}/ -HHost:www.megaease.com